askeksa/Oidos/README.md

   Volume/Panning, Track Post Volume/Panning, Mixer Volume/Panning and Master
   Volume/Panning.
 However, all tracks using the same instrument must have the same volume and panning.
-This is most easily accomplished by grouping all columns using the same instrument as sub-columns within one track.
+This is most easily accomplished by grouping all columns using the same instrument as sub-columns within the same track.
 - You can use Send devices, but only in "Mute Source" mode.
 - You can use per-note velocity, which will scale the volume of individual notes.
 - You can not use the panning, delay or effect columns.
 - You can only use one **OidosReverb** instance.
 This is typically placed on a Send track, with some tracks routed to it.
-For each instruments, either all or none of the track columns using that instrument can have reverb.
+For each instrument, either all or none of the track columns using that instrument can have reverb.
 - You can use the pattern sequence matrix to selectively mute tracks at certain pattern positions.